intelliw/hsy-api.portal/api.endpoints.sundaya.cloud.goog/Getting Started/Standards & Conventions/Requests.md

 - The `duration` parameter specifies the third dimension.
 It returns multiples of the above period data arrays.
 For example if a request is made for a */week* period with a duration of 3, the response will contain 3 collections of weekly energy data as described above, starting at the requested epoch.

 - `epoch` specifies  the starting date-time of the period.
-The epoch is alsio displayed in links next to the period.
+The epoch is also displayed in links next to the period.

 The following table describes each `period` and formats used for `epoch` in the returned data.
-The *compresed* format is used in hyperlinks (in the href attribute) and the *uncopmpressed* format is used in display atributes .
+The *compressed* format is used in hyperlinks (in the href attribute) and the *uncompressed* format is used in display attributes .

 Period | Description | Compressed format | Uncompressed format
 --- | --- | --- | ---